Don't see what you need? Search here

 I do not fully understand the Attendance and Discipline policies

-It should go without saying that the use of earbuds/headsets, without permission, during class is prohibited.
-Work not completed because of the use of earbuds (during instructional time) will NOT be accepted.
+The use of earbuds/headsets during class is prohibited.
+Work not completed because of the use of earbuds during instructional time will NOT be accepted.
 Earbuds used during class will be collected and will not be returned to the students.
 Parents are responsible for collecting ear buds that are used without permission.

 Read the Electronic Devices policy above and select the answer that best indicates your understanding and acceptance of the policy.

 I have read, understood and will abide by the electronic devices policy.